Crazy Magazine

-Crazy Magazine is an illustrated satire and humor magazine that was published by Marvel Comics from 1973 to 1983 for a total of 94 regular issues (and two Super Specials (Summer 1975, 1980)).
-It was preceded by two standard-format comic books titled Crazy.
+Crazy Magazine is an illustrated satire and humor magazine that was published by Marvel Comics from 1973 to 1983 for a total of 94 regular issues (and a Super Special (Summer 1975)).
+It was preceded by two standard-format comic book series titled Crazy.
 The magazine's format followed in the tradition of Mad, Sick, Cracked and National Lampoon.

 Many comic book artists and writers contributed to the effort in the early years.
 These included Stan Lee, Will Eisner, Vaughn Bodé, Frank Kelly Freas, Harvey Kurtzman, Mike Ploog, Basil Wolverton, Marie Severin, Mike Carlin, editor Marv Wolfman and executive editor Roy Thomas.
 Mainstream writers like Harlan Ellison and Art Buchwald also contributed.
 Lee Marrs supplied a few pictures.
 In addition to drawn art, Crazy experimented with fumetti.